FelixLabelle/felixlabelle.github.io/_posts/2025-11-10-review_of_theoritical_limit_ir.md

 2. Removal of hypernyms in the attributes benefits models that don't capture the semantics of words like the baseline (e.g., BM-25)
 3. The domain used is unlike any the models.
 5.3 aims to show this isn't the case, but the experiment uses a split with new attributes.
 So it's fundamentally a different distribution of the dataset.
-It would not be shocking if the model couldn't learn p(y|x) given how different p(x) is.
+It would not be shocking if the model couldn't learn $p(y|x)$ given how different p(x) is.
 This isn't accounted for in their explanation.

 For me the best example of this is that the colbert results are quite a bit better than single embeddings, but still lower than BM-25.
 Given how Colbert is said to transfer domains better <!-- TODO: Include citation -->